ryukau/OfflineLimiter/README.md

 - 511 taps * 8 phase down-sampler.

 Cutoff frequency is 23500 Hz at 48000 Hz sampling rate for all 3 filters above.
 Or 0.489 in normalized frequency (radian/π).

+When `--trim` option is not specified, `2560 + attack * samplerate` frames are added to the front, and `1286` frames are added to the back of input signal.
+See usage section for more details.

 Comments in the codes in `fir` directory provides Python3 code used to design filter.